henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

     # import everything we need

-    # astroNN keras_import_manager will import tf.keras iautomatically if keras is not detected
+    # astroNN keras_import_manager will import tf.keras automatically if keras is not detected
     from astroNN.config import keras_import_manager
     # this is the astroNN neural net abstract class we will going to inherit from
     from astroNN.models.CNNBase import CNNBase